NilsPetras/IPV/cran-comments.md

 output: html_document
 ---

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Added the requested citation in the Description field of the DESCRIPTION file.

+* Changed the URL format of a CRAN URL into canonical form.

 ## Test environments
 * local Windows 10, release (R 3.6.2) and devel
 * Ubuntu Linux 16.04 (on travis-ci), release (R 3.6.2) and devel